-- II Forthcoming Amendments That Are Expected To Become Effective As Of 1 April 2014
+II Forthcoming Amendments That Are Expected To Become Effective As Of 1 April 2014

 Further amendments of FIEA were promulgated on 19 June 2013.
-The proposed amendments of the related articles of the Cabinet Order are being made open for public comment as of the day of writing of this News Letter.
-The amendments are expected to become effective as of 1 April 201410. - 1.
-Prohibition on Conveying to a third party Material Facts or Tender Offer Related Facts, etc. or on making a trade recommendation knowing Material Facts or Tender Offer Related Facts, etc. - Trading Incidents", where some major securities companies conveyed to some of their institutional investor clients the fact that some of their investment banking clients were about to issue new shares via public offering.
-Those institutional investors that were engaged in insider trading based on the information were ordered to pay administrative fines (Kachokin) but the securities companies or their employees were not fined11.
-Under the current FIEA, conveying Material Facts or Tender Offer Related Facts to a third party is not prohibited by itself, although such act may be punished if it constitutes aiding, abetting or incitement of insider trading12. - (2) FIEA was amended to add a new article (Article 167-2), which, in essence, prohibits a Company Insider (Kaisha Kankeisha)13 or a Person Concerned with Tender Offer (herein called "Tender Offer Insider (Koukai Kaitsukesha-tou Kankeisha)14") from conveying Material Facts or Tender Offer Related Facts to a third party person or from recommending a third party person to trade in Specified Securities or Stocks, etc. before such facts are made public, if the Company Insider or the Tender Offer Insider came to know of the Material Facts or the Tender Offer Related Facts of a listed company in a number of specified ways of acquiring the information and as long as such transfer of information or recommendation is done for the purpose of making the third party person
+The proposed amendments of therelated articles of the Cabinet Order are being made open for public comment as of the day of writing ofthis News Letter.
+The amendments are expected to become effective as of 1 April 2014.

+- 1. Prohibition on Conveying to a third party Material Facts or Tender Offer Related Facts, etc. or on making a trade recommendation knowing Material Facts or Tender Offer Related Facts, etc. - (1) This amendment was triggered by a widely publicized scandal on "New Share Issue Insider Trading Incidents", where some major securities companies conveyed to some of their institutional investor clients the fact that some of their investment banking clients were about to issue new shares via public offering. - Those institutional investors that were engaged in insider trading based on the information were ordered to pay administrative fines (Kachokin) but the securities companies or their employees were not fined.
+Under the current FIEA, conveying Material Facts or Tender Offer Related Facts to a third party is not prohibited by itself, although such act may be punished if it constitutes aiding, abetting or incitement of insider trading.
-Amendments of related Cabinet Office Ordinances were made open for public comment on 21 November 2013.

-While the securities companies involved were not criminally or administratively fined, they lost some important underwriting businesses and orders from institutional investors following the scandal.
-Therefore, they suffered significant loss of revenue and their reputation was severely damaged.
+- 7 Facts concerning the commencement or cancellation of Tender Offer, etc. as defined under Paragraph 3 of Article 167 of FIEA - 8 Tender Offer and similar accumulated purchases as defined under Paragraph 1 of Article 167 of FIEA - 9 Required under Paragraph 1 of Article 27-3 and Paragraph 2 of Article 27-22-2 of FIEA - 10 Amendments of related Cabinet Office Ordinances were made open for public comment on 21 November 2013. - 11 While the securities companies involved were not criminally or administratively fined, they lost some important underwriting businesses and orders from institutional investors following the scandal.

-12 Financial Instruments Business Operators are prohibited from soliciting business by providing Corporate Information of the issuer, etc. (Item 14 of Paragraph 1 of Article 117 of Cabinet Office Ordinance Concerning Financial Instruments Business Operators, etc.) Further, Financial Instruments Business Operators must avoid the situation concerning the management of Corporate Information and of transactions by customers where measures that are both necessary and appropriate to prevent unfair transaction with regard to Corporate Information are not taken (Item 5 of Paragraph 1 of Article 123 of the aforementioned Cabinet Office Ordinance).
-A Financial Instruments Business Operator violating those provisions may receive administrative sanctions including a business improvement order from Financial Services Agency of Japan (JFSA).

-13 As defined under Paragraph 1 of Article 166 of FIEA

-As defined under Paragraph 1 of Article 167 of FIEA
+Therefore, they suffered significant loss of revenue and their reputation was severely damaged. - 12 Financial Instruments Business Operators are prohibited from soliciting business by providing Corporate Information of the issuer, etc. (Item 14 of Paragraph 1 of Article 117 of Cabinet Office Ordinance - Concerning Financial Instruments Business Operators, etc.) Further, Financial Instruments Business Operators must avoid the situation concerning the management of Corporate Information and of transactions by customers where measures that are both necessary and appropriate to prevent unfair transaction with regard to Corporate Information are not taken (Item 5 of Paragraph 1 of Article 123 of the aforementioned Cabinet Office Ordinance).
+A Financial Instruments Business Operator violating those provisions may receive administrative sanctions including a business improvement order from Financial Services Agency of Japan (JFSA). - 13 As defined under Paragraph 1 of Article 166 of FIEA - 14 As defined under Paragraph 1 of Article 167 of FIEA